KennyOliver/FlavorLang/README.md

 }
 ```

-- This script assigns a value to the variable oven_temperature and checks its value using conditional statements.
+- This script assigns a value to the variable `oven_temperature` and checks its value using conditional statements.
 - Based on the condition:
-- If the temperature is greater than 180: it serves “The oven is hot!”.
+- If the `temperature` is greater than `180`: it serves `"The oven is hot!"`.
-- If the temperature equals 180: it serves “The oven is just right!”.
+- If the `temperature` equals `180`: it serves `"The oven is just right!"`.
-- Otherwise, it serves “The oven is too cold!”.
+- Otherwise, it serves `"The oven is too cold!"`.

 In this case, `test3.flv` will be executed with the --debug flag to illustrate how the interpreter tokenizes, parses, and executes the script step by step.